andrewgcx71/cs61b-sp18/3.Projects/proj2/README.md

 Winning condition: navigate the character (@) to the locked door(Orange Tile) to end the game.

+(HUD is located on the top left corner of the screen.)

 |Key|Command|
 |----| -----|
 |A|Move Left|